kubernetes-sigs/external-dns/docs/tutorials/public-private-route53.md

 Consult [AWS ExternalDNS setup docs](aws.md) for installation guidelines.

-In ExternalDNS containers args, make sure to specify `annotation-filter` and `aws-zone-type`:
+In ExternalDNS containers args, make sure to specify `aws-zone-type` and either `ingress-class` or `annotation-filter` (depending on whether your cluster makes use of `ingressClassName`):

 ```yaml
 apiVersion: apps/v1beta2